TedHusted/awake/awake.md/awake.md

 Alisi: How did you get the OBD connector so quickly?

-Titan: With the drone’s support, I reprogrammed a generic OBD with the test-mode acceleration command.
+Titan: With the drone’s help, I programmed a generic OBD with the acceleration command.
 Stratos uses AWS which made it easy for me to access the schematics. — The drone altered the seat harness and installed the connector.
 Later it repaired the harness and retrieved the connector and phone.

-Alisi: And then the drone dropped a directed electromagnetic pulse disk to erase the ERD, destroying the evidence.
+Alisi: Then to destroy the evidence, the drone dropped a directed electromagnetic pulse disk to erase the ERD.

 Titan: Affirmative.

 Alisi: Why did you take the phone?

-Titan: The phone has data stored locally that needed to be kept secret.
-While Brent was still in the medically induced coma, I was able to obtain the encryption key that allows remote access to the phone.
-It may yet prove useful.
+Titan: The phone has data that would expose the mission.
+The neural link has an encryption key that allows remote access to the phone.
+I was able to obtain the key when Brent was still in the medically induced coma.

 Alisi: And, let me guess, the drone outside of the pool window accessed the chair’s test mode too?